hm-choi/pp-stat/examples/README.md

 ## Experiment 1: Performance Comparison of Inverse Square Root Computation
-We compare the performance of our inverse square root computation against two prior methods: Panda et al. [3] and HEaaN-STAT [4].
+We compare the performance of our inverse square root computation against two prior methods: Panda et al. [3] and HEaaN-STAT [4]. #BTS denotes the number of bootstrapping operations, and Runtime (s) is measured using single-core execution.
+All values are averaged over 10 runs, with standard deviations shown in parentheses.

 ### Table.
 Performance comparison of inverse square root computation over the input domain [0.001, 100].
 The parameter `B` denotes the constant scaling factor.
 All values are averaged over ten runs; values in parentheses represent standard deviations.